 - Acorn squash bakes up very nicely, like in our maple roasted acorn squash recipe, and is also a great vessel for sweet or spicy stuffing with quinoa, rice, or nuts- it makes a wonderful, edible bowl!

 - Hubbards can grow very large and they’re often sold in pre-cut pieces.
-A good choice for baking into breads, muffins, scones, or pancakes, it also mashes nicely and is a great addition to soups.
+A good choice for baking into breads, muffins, scones, or pancakes, it also mashes nicely to make veggie patties and is a great addition to soups.